 Moreover, if $f,g:L^2(S^4;\wedge^1S^4)\rightarrow\R$ are two ``integrable'' functions satisfying $0\leqq f\leqq g$ then

 is valid.} \begin{remark}\rm 1.
+As we mentioned before the ``principal axis hypercube'' $C_\delta\subset L^2(M;\wedge^kM)$ for the Laplacian is not open in infinite dimensions.
+If nevertheless the formal integral (\ref{nemcsavartaltalanosgauss}) happens to attain a non-zero value then this would imply that infinite dimensional integration over very small (i.e. which do not contain any open ball) subsets might yield non-trivial results.

-These monotonicity properties of integration are straighforward in finite dimensions however are not easily accessable in infinite dimensions.
+2. The monotonicity properties of integration are straighforward in finite dimensions however are not easily accessable in infinite dimensions.
 But more surprisingly, it seems these properties even may not hold over any $4$-manifold.
 For instance, as we will see in Section \ref{three}, over the $4$-sphere the regularized dimension of $L^2(S^4;\wedge^1S^4)$ with respect to the Laplacian is {\it positive} (see Lemma \ref{szamolas}) hence the above monotonicity properties are expected to hold true.
-However, over the flat $4$-torus for example, the regularized dimension of $L^2(T^4;\wedge^1T^4)$ with respect to the Laplacian is {\it negative} hence one would expect that some sort of converse of the above monotonicity might work in these case.
+However, over the flat $4$-torus for example, the regularized dimension of $L^2(T^4;\wedge^1T^4)$ with respect to the Laplacian is {\it negative} hence one would expect that some sort of reversed form of the above monotonicity might work in this case.

-2. As we also mentioned before the ``principal axis hypercube'' $C_\delta\subset L^2(M;\wedge^kM)$ for the Laplacian is not open in infinite dimensions.
-If nevertheless the formal integral (\ref{nemcsavartaltalanosgauss}) happens to attain a non-zero value then this would imply that infinite dimensional integration over very small (i.e. which do not contain any open ball) subsets might yield non-trivial results.

 All of these oddities of integration in infinite dimensions likely are connected with the conflict between $\sigma$-additivity and infinite dimensionlity (cf. the Appendix here). \end{remark}